animatedmax/spring-data-geode/src/main/markdown/index.md

 Note that the class itself must be registered as a Spring bean and each Apache Geode Function is annotated with `@GemfireFunction`.
-In the preceding example, Spring’s `@Component` annotation was used, but you can register the bean by using any method supported by Spring (such as XML configuration or with a Java configuration class when using Spring Boot).
+In the preceding example, Spring's `@Component` annotation was used, but you can register the bean by using any method supported by Spring (such as XML configuration or with a Java configuration class when using Spring Boot).
 This lets the Spring container create an instance of this class